 Companies have different requirements for corporate social responsibility.
 Some companies require adherence to their code of conduct, or one or more of the common standards, such as the Supplier Ethical Data Exchange (SEDEX), Ethical Trading Initiative (ETI), and the Business Social Compliance Initiative’s code of conduct (BSCI).

 At present, the most widely known sustainability certification schemes are Fairtrade, which focuses on ethical practices, and Rainforest Alliance, which focuses on environmental impacts.
 Fairtrade International has developed a specific standard for herbs, herbal teas and spices for small-scale producers.
 This standard defines issues related to traceability, management and production practices, and labour conditions.
 According to this standard, a premium price of 15% over and above the negotiated price between producer and seller must be established.

-As of November 2021, there were 27 Fairtrade certified dried chilli producers in Egypt (3), India (5), Indonesia (1), Sri Lanka (2), Thailand (5), and Zimbabwe (1).
+As of July 2022, there were 27 Fairtrade-certified dried chilli producers in Egypt (3), India (5), Indonesia (1), Sri Lanka (2), Thailand (5), and Zimbabwe (1).
 In addition to producers/processors, there are 36 other Fairtrade-certified traders of dried chillies.